Neutron skins probed in proton knockout from neutron-rich nuclei

 \subsection{Numerical Results}

 Our results for the cross sections are shown in Fig. \ref{sigfig} (open diamonds) compared to the experimental data collected from Ref. \cite{PhysRevLett.125.012501} (filled symbols) for (p,2p) and (p,3p) reactions as a function of the nuclear mass.
 The dashed lines are guides to the eye.
 Despite the logarithmic scale and far from perfect reproduction of the measured values, the calculations follow the trend of the data with the nuclear mass dependence.
 In a few cases the calculations differ from the data by an order of magnitude.
 But in most cases the differences are about a factor 2-5.
+The pronounced reductions of the $(p,3p)$ cross sections observed around $A=82$ and $A=101$ reflect changes in shell structure and surface density gradients along the isotopic chain.
+These structural effects modify the effective attenuation and spatial localization of the knockout probability, leading to enhanced suppression of the two-proton removal channel at specific neutron numbers.

-This level of agreement is encouraging, given the simplicity of the eikonal formalism and the assumption of sequential collisions and coplanar scattering.
+The level of agreement of our calculations with experimental data is encouraging, given the simplicity of the eikonal formalism and the assumption of sequential collisions and coplanar scattering.
 The coplanarity assumption is known to be well justified for (p,2p) collisions and has been shown to compare well with data \cite{Cowley:1995,PhysRevC.57.3185,Neveling:2002,PhysRevC.71.064606} and the interpretation for the good reasonably good agreement is because of a similar amount of absorption along the path of the protons in coplanar and non-coplanar trajectories.
 In other words, only for off-plane measurements of differential cross sections the non-coplanar feature is of relevance, while for total cross sections, the azimuthal directions of the protons average out.
 A similar argument may plausibly apply to (p,3p) reactions, although this assumption is less well tested.

 Based on the relative success in describing the magnitude of the inclusive (p,2p) and (p,3p) cross sections within the sequential collision assumption, we now make an assessment of the dependence of (p,2p) and (p,3p) reactions on the neutron skin thickness $\Delta R_{np} $.
 In order to test the dependence of (p,2p) and (p,3p) reactions on $\Delta R_{np}$, we consider a long Sn isotopic chain with neutron number varying within the range $N=50-88$.